louismerlin/discugo/README.md

 You can then browse to [localhost:8080](http://localhost:8080/).

 ## TODO
- - Add timestamp for messages
  - Add character limit (html+server+db)
  - Store everything in the database
  - Add multi-channel support
+ - Add user system (not a priority)